rasmaormane/testing/content/user-guide/getting-started/index.md

 All the relevant information regarding the aims and functionality of CoMet Tolkit is outlined in the [**About Section**]({{< relref "/about" >}}).

-But, in a nutshell, CoMet stands for **Community Metrology Toolkit** and it a set of software tools that handle, process, and store measurement data uncertainties.
+But, in a nutshell,

+  > CoMet stands for **Community Metrology Toolkit** and it a set of software tools that handle, process, and store measurement data uncertainties.

 It accounts for case- and source-specific characteristics of the measurements, and can be used to quantify uncertainties and the uncertainty budget, create digital effects tables, and overall validate measurements.

-At this time, there are the following individual tools:
+At this time, there are three individual tools:

     1. comet_maths
     2. obsarray